themetalfleece/name-the-digimon/README.md

 A game where you are presented with a Digimon image, and have to find its name like playing Hangman.
 After each round, you can see its info and get a link to its Wiki.

-It keeps total stats and every time you get a new Digimon!
+It keeps your progress and your total stats!

 ### You can play [here](https://digi.athanasoglou.gr/).